haosulab/ManiSkill-Learn/README.md

 ### Network Architectures

 Our network architectures are implemented in `mani_skill_learn/networks`.
 The `mani_skill_learn/networks/backbones` directory contains point cloud-based architectures such as PointNet and PointNet + Transformer.
 These specific architectures are built from configs during the policy and value network building processes.

+We did not implement RGB-D based architectures because the RGB-D demonstrations would be a lot larger than the point cloud demonstrations (since we cannot sub-sample the RGB-D images).
+Thus you need to implement custom image-based architectures if you want to train a model using RGB-D demonstrations.

 Architecture-specific configurations are specified in the `agent/{policy or value network}/nn_cfg` entries of the config files.
 Note that some algorithms have multiple policy or value networks.